shemigon/django-rest-framework-docs/docs/templates.md

 ---

 ### Create the template file
-To edit the template you will have to create a `.html` file to override the original one.
-Inside your `templates` directory create a directory named `rest_framework_docs` and inside this create the file `docs.html`.
+To edit the template create a new template and add its name to [settings](settings#template).

 You can then extend/override the default template.

     {% extends "rest_framework_docs/base.html" %}